UberHai/pxl/DOCS/CURRENT.md

 - ✅ Select tracks for editing with visual feedback
 - ✅ Toggle metronome on/off with BPM synchronization
 - ✅ Interactive pattern grid with click-to-toggle notes
+- ✅ **NEW:** Scale-degree highlighting (root/chord/color tones with distinct colors)
+- ✅ **NEW:** Row hover highlighting across entire row
 - ✅ Real-time audio playback with visual cursor
 - ✅ **Fixed:** No more timing conflicts when clicking notes
 - ✅ All UI components fully responsive and functional

 **What Doesn't Work:**
-- ❌ Full instrument library (11 more instruments to implement)
+- ❌ Project persistence (save/load)
 - ❌ File export (WAV, MIDI, project JSON)
 - ❌ AI chord progression helper
 - ❌ Persistence across browser sessions

 **This is now a **working music production application**!** Users can open the app and immediately start creating chiptune music with real-time audio synthesis.
-The core functionality is complete and stable.
+The complete instrument library provides professional chiptune production capabilities.